Juan Ramírez de Lucas: Depictions in popular culture

-The 2012 novel Los amores oscuros by Manuel Francisco Reina is a fictionalized imagining of the poet’s relationship with Ramírez.
+The 2012 novel Los amores oscuros by Manuel Francisco Reina is a fictionalized imagining of the poet's relationship with Ramírez.

-London playwright Nicholas de Jongh retold García Lorca and Ramírez’s story in The Unquiet Grave of Garcia Lorca, which was directed by Hamish MacDougall in 2014.
+London playwright Nicholas de Jongh retold García Lorca and Ramírez's story in The Unquiet Grave of Garcia Lorca, which was directed by Hamish MacDougall in 2014.
 De Jongh cited the homophobia and hate against García Lorca and Ramírez as part of his motivation for developing the work, citing as examples the fascist nickname for García Lorca "el maricón de la pajarita" (the queer in the bowtie) and that: "They loathed him because they believed, as one of them (Ramón Ruiz Alonso) said, Lorca 'had done more damage with his pen than many men did with their guns.'"

 Ramírez's relationship with García Lorca was the inspiration for Lorca Madly in Love, a flamenco performance at Carnegie Hall in November 2015.
-The performance was choreographed by and featured David Morales and also featured Spanish flamenco dancer Miguel Poveda.
+The performance was choreographed by and featured David Morales and also featured Spanish flamenco singer Miguel Poveda.